Do chinchillas need special care?

 Please also note that your chinchillas need a room that is off-limits to other pets, and kept at a consistent temperature of 68 degrees or below.

-Chinchillas should not be fed vegetables, fruits, corn products, baked goods, seeds, nuts, or food meant for guinea pigs, birds, ferrets, degus, or humans.
+Chinchillas should not be fed vegetables, fruits, corn products, baked goods, seeds, nuts, or any food meant for other species.

 Chinchillas have been known to live in captivity for up to 30 years.
 They average 10-15 for most pet owners.
 Your chinchilla will live a longer life if you purchase a pedigreed animal, limit exercise, limit stress, provide air conditioning, and feed it properly.